alexpate/awesome-design-systems/README.md

 - Components: Contains coded patterns and examples.
 - Voice & Tone: Provides guidance on how language should be used.
 - Designers Kit: Includes a Sketch/Photoshop/Figma/etc. file for designers.
-- Source code: Publically viewable source code
+- Source code: Publicly viewable source code

 ---